Cell Ranger ATAC6.4, printed on 02/20/2024

-Welcome to the Loupe Browser ATAC tutorial.
-In the next few pages, we will find significant features, analyze differential accessibility patterns, and explore substructure within a real-world dataset.
-Along the way, we will touch on most of the features of Loupe Browser.
+The Loupe Browser ATAC tutorial demonstrates how to find significant features, analyze differential accessibility patterns, and explore substructure within a real-world dataset.

 Before beginning the tutorial, make sure you have downloaded Loupe Browser.
 If this is your first time working with Loupe Browser, you can access the ATAC tutorial dataset by clicking on the ATACTutorial.cloupe link on the Recent Files page as seen below.